 3. How would the proposal be likely to deplete energy or natural resources?
-The proposal is not likely to deplete energy or natural resources.
+The reduced setbacks are not expected to significantly deplet energy or natural resources.

 Proposed measures to protect or conserve energy and natural resources are: None

 4. How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?
 The proposal is not likely to effect any of the above.